Backlink Relevance Explained (And How to Get It)

 Relevance means being closely connected or appropriate to something else, so link relevance means that a backlink coming to your website is closely connected or appropriate for your website or page.

-Like your on-page and content, link relevance lets Google know what your site is about.
-You are making your page relevant for your keywords by optimizing your content and on-page, and likewise you are making your page relevant in Google’s eyes for those keywords with your link building – or more specifically, your link relevance.
+Like your on-page and content, link relevance lets Google know what your site is about so it can provide the best user experience.
+You are making your page relevant for your keywords by optimizing your content and on-page SEO, and likewise you are making your page relevant in Google search engines eyes for those keywords with your link building strategy– or more specifically, your link relevance.

 - Location relevance